spalka17/global-earthquake-analysis/README.md

 - where the strongest and deepest earthquakes occurred,
 - how earthquake activity in Europe compares with the global pattern.

-The final report consists of **five pages**, moving from a global overview to temporal, geographic and regional analysis.
+The final report consists of **four main analytical pages**, moving from a global overview to temporal, geographic and regional analysis.

 ## Data Source